 At what point will you have to decide?

 Some schools are going to have extended seasons this year — at least, Ross is, modeled after their extended rounds during the initial coronavirus craziness.
-Ross now has four rounds, so even though their Round 2 deadline was ridiculously early in January, they have another round deadline on March 29 and then a final fourth deadline on June 1.
+Ross now has four rounds, so even though their Round 2 deadline was ridiculously early in January, they have another round deadline at the end of March and then a final fourth deadline in early June.
 So there’s actually plenty more chances to try.
 Will they still have many seats left?
 They’re likely holding back spots in order to fill them for those rounds, so yes, though it’s likely also to be pretty competitive at that stage.
 Other schools also have late-cycle deadlines, or they accept applications on a rolling basis after a certain date.

 Pro Tip: The schools that do this?
 They tend to be the less-competitive programs.
 You can’t expect Wharton or Stanford to be operating under similar rules.